raulmur/ORB_SLAM2/README.md

 Required by g2o (see below).
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.

 ##2.4 DBoW2 and g2o (Included in Thirdparty folder)
 We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
-Both modified libraries (which are both BSD) are included in the Thirdparty folder.
+Both modified libraries (which are BSD) are included in the *Thirdparty* folder.

 ##2.5 ROS (optional)
 We provide some examples to process the live input of a monocular or RGB-D camera using [ROS](ros.org).
 Building these examples is optional.
 In case you want to use ROS, a version Hydro or newer is needed.